donghyun-daniel/poker-stat-dashboard/README.md

 1. Access the dashboard through a web browser
 2. Upload a PokerNow log file (.csv format)
 3. View the automatically generated analysis
+4. Store game data in the database if it's a new game
-4. Explore player statistics, win rates, and profit/loss data
+5. Explore player statistics, win rates, and profit/loss data
+6. Browse game history and player performance over time

+## Tabs

+The application now has three main tabs:

+1. **Upload Game Log**: Upload and analyze new poker game logs
+2. **Game History**: Browse and view details of previously stored games
+3. **Player Statistics**: View aggregated player statistics across all games

 ## Ranking System